HarshithaPaladugu/Project_TWO/README.md

 By following these steps, you can create a Streamlit application that visualizes and explores PhonePe Pulse data, providing users with insights based on their selections.
 Adjust the queries and visualization logic for each specific insight to ensure comprehensive data representation.

 #SecallTables.ipynb:
-Here's a detailed breakdown of the workflow and execution for each part of the provided code:

 ### 1. Import Necessary Libraries
 Import the required libraries at the beginning of your script: